DeimosDeist/gausserr/README.md

 - Displays symbolic and numerical results.

 ## Usage
-Run the program as an executable or as a script and enter the equations.
+Run the program as an executable (find the releases [here](https://github.com/DeimosDeist/gausserr/releases)) or as a script and enter the equations.
 Variables _can_ be longer than just one letter.
 The result can be copied afterwards.

 ## Known issues